 Any other small fish or aquatic life in the aquarium will be eaten if it can fit into your Moor's mouth.

 Black Moor are no more susceptible to diseases than any other fancy Goldfish.
-In fact, they are one of the hardier ones, but any Goldfish living in poor water conditions will develop a weakened immune system that will allow the fish to be attacked by parasites, bacteria or fungal spores which unless treated, will kill it.
+They are one of the hardier ones, able to withstand low temperatures better than most of the fancy varieties.
+However, any Goldfish living in poor water conditions will develop a weakened immune system that will allow the fish to be attacked by parasites, bacteria, or fungal spores, which, unless treated, will kill it.

 Bacterial infections can show as;